-Critically evaluate this statement.
+Required Critically evaluate this statement.
+(LO5)

 The evaluation of this statement commences with an explanation of the claim made, and then considers both its strengths and weaknesses.
-This evaluation argues that there is some merit in the statement but it reflects a misunderstanding of the implications of an efficient market and ignores other reasons why management might prefer to classify a lease as a finance lease.
+This evaluation argues that there is some merit in the statement but it reflects a misunderstanding of the implications of an efficient market and ignores other reasons why management might be reluctant to recognise a lease liability and corresponding asset.

 The author (of the statement) asserts that managers would have no preference for classifying a lease as either operating or financing if the market is efficient.
-The classification of a lease as either operating or financing has implications for its effect on financial statements.
-Specifically, when a lease is classified as a finance lease, the leased asset and a corresponding lease liability for the present value of the minimum lease payments are recognised in the statement of financial position.
+The classification of a lease as either operating or financing under AASB 117/IAS 17 Leases has implications for its effect on financial statements.
+Specifically, when a lease was classified as a finance lease, the leased asset and a corresponding lease liability for the present value of the minimum lease payments are recognised in the statement of financial position.
 Conversely, when a lease is classified as an operating lease, lease rental is expensed as incurred and the leased asset and corresponding liability are not recognised on the statement of financial position.
+(The treatment of a lease classified as a finance lease was comparable to the recognition of the right-of-use asset and obligation to pay lease rentals prescribed by AASB 16/IFRS 16 Leases.
+In contrast, the treatment of a lease classified as operating was comparable to the treatment permitted by AASB 16/IFRS 16 for short-term leases and those for which the underlying asset is of low value.)

 Market efficiency suggests that the share price would impound all information disclosed about the lease, irrespective of whether it is in the financial statements or in the notes.
 Although the statement is not specific, the implied form of market efficiency is the semi-strong form in which share prices respond in a rapid and unbiased manner to new publicly available information.
-Information included in general purpose financial reporting is publicly available, irrespective of whether disclosure is in the financial statement, or the notes to the financial statements.
-Thus, if the effect on the share price is the same irrespective of whether the lease is classified as a finance lease or an operating lease, management might be expected to be indifferent between the alternative lease classifications and their implications for financial statements.
+Information included in general purpose financial reports is publicly available, irrespective of whether the item is recognised in the financial statements, or only disclosed in the notes to the financial statements.
+Thus, if the effect on the share price is the same irrespective of whether the lease is classified as a finance lease or an operating lease, management might be expected to be indifferent between the alternative accounting treatments for leases.